 Discovering Impactful Treatments with

 At NeuCyte we are working to make a difference in the lives of people suffering with neurological disorders.
 Our unique technology allows us to develop human neural in vitro disease models using patient derived cells to identify altered biological features.
 By focusing on specific phenotypes identified in disease relevant cells, our team can better understand the underlying disrupted biology leading to these neurological disorders.
 This knowledge gives our team unique and novel perspectives on how to treat these patients.
-We are actively pursuing drug discovery programs for several genetically defined neurological diseases.
+We are actively pursuing drug discovery programs for several neurological diseases.

 Epilepsy is the fourth most common neurological disorder affecting over 50 million people of all ages worldwide.
 It is a chronic disorder characterized by epileptic seizures initiated by excessive and abnormal neuronal activity.
 Seizures are a symptom of the underlying disrupted biology.

 The cause of most cases of epilepsy is unknown but several factors can increase the risk, including head injury (i.e. TBI), chronic alcohol and drug abuse, stroke or brain hemorrhage, brain infection including meningitis, encephalitis, brain malformations and genetic factors, brain tumors, and degenerative conditions affecting the brain such as Alzheimer’s.

 Treatment is complicated by the multifactorial or complex nature of the disorders.
 Several epilepsy syndromes are thought to be driven by a combination of genetic and environmental factors.
 Furthermore, about 40% of newly diagnosed epilepsy patients are resistant to current therapies.
 This highlights the urgent need to develop novel drugs to help those patients suffering from this disorder.